runjtu/awesome-and-novel-works-in-slam/README.md

    For autonomous driving vechile and outdoor robotics, use more light-weight map instead of no map, specifically more like maplite [[demo](https://github.com/awiesmulla/maplite)]

+   Especially for indoor environments, the prior is BIM [[BIM](https://github.com/HKUST-Aerial-Robotics/SLABIM)]

    Follow [[TUMFTM](https://github.com/TUMFTM)] for more information on HDMap & SDMap aided localization, I will do supplement when I have time.

    Follow [[Tong Qin](https://github.com/qintonguav)] for more information on SDMap aided localization, I will do supplement when I have time.